Back in the mid-2000’s, trainer Charles Staley developed a very simple yet brutal method of training: EDT or Escalating Density Training.

 This type of training is based in principle on pairing movements in superset fashion, under a rigid time limitation.

 The major premise is to take two movements grouped together, called “PR Zones”, where you are basically doing each movement for a relatively low number of reps (4-6), resting about 30-45 seconds, and then doing another 4-6 reps with the second movement, and then, rest 30-45 seconds, etc, on and on for 15-20 minutes.

-If the goal is gaining slabs of muscle, then pairing chest and back exercises, like bench press/dumbbell rows, incline press/supported rows or dips/chins would be the approach I would use.
+If the goal is gaining slabs of muscle, then pairing antagonistic muscle groups like chest and back with exercises such as bench press/dumbbell rows, incline press/supported rows or dips/chins would be a great application of EDT training.

-Here are some antagonistic pairings that have stood the test of time over the past 5 years of experimentation:
+Here are some very productive exercise pairings for EDT training which have stood the test of time over the years of experimentation:

 - Bench Press/Chins